COVID-19 in Arkansas

 • Free or low-cost at-home tests may be available at Local Health Units or local pharmacies.

-• Commercial insurance carriers are required to pay or reimburse for individually purchased self-tests (check with your insurance provider for conditions).
+• Commercial insurance carriers may pay or reimburse for at-home and lab tests, although you may be subject to cost-sharing (check with your insurance provider for conditions).

 How to perform a COVID-19 self-test: